isralduke/thatbook/19-psalms.md

 > <a name="133:1">133:1</a> Look!
 How good and how pleasant it is
 > when brothers live together!
 > <a name="133:2">133:2</a> It is like fine oil poured on the head
-> which flows down the beard—
+> which flows down the beard —
 > Aaron’s beard,
 > and then flows down his garments.
 > <a name="133:3">133:3</a> It is like the dew of Hermon,
 > which flows down upon the hills of Zion.
 > Indeed that is where the Lord has decreed
-> a blessing will be available—eternal life.
+> a blessing will be available — eternal life.

 ### Psalm 134